thom-brooke/infographics/README.md

-# infographics
+# Infographics

 A Python package for generating basic infographic charts.

 This is by no means a complete implementation.
 In fact, it's rather limited.
 How limited?
 At this point it only generates Pie and Donut charts.
 That's ... pretty limited -- especially considering the broad range of data visualization tools that most people expect in an infographic.

 It all started with Donut charts, because there was a pressing need for them.
-But it was obvious early on that more _might_ be coming, and that establishing a foundation which could support multiple charts and graphics made sense.
+But it was obvious early on that more chart types _might_ be coming, and that establishing a foundation which could support multiple charts and graphics made sense.

-So that's why there's all this infrastructure around one, simple chart type.
+So that's why there's all this infrastructure around one simple chart type.

 In a nutshell:

 * An infographic is a `Canvas` on which various charts (and other drawing objects) are placed.
 * A Chart is a self-contained graphic, typically representing some data in an intuitive way.
+* Charts are generated for specific datasets based on some _style_, in order to maintain consistency.
 * A Donut chart is a circular Pie chart with a title in the middle.
 * (A Pie chart is a Donut chart with no hole)
-* Charts are generated for specific datasets based on some _style_, in order to maintain consistency.

 All of this happens in SVG.